 Investing in the Proptrax Ten ETF

-Thankfully there are companies that manage property investments on behalf of shareholders.
+Listed property companies take the heartache out of property investments, managing tenants and maintenance and sharing the income.
 Different property investment companies also invest in different types of properties.
-Some build and manage office buildings, others develop and sell apartments and townhouses.
+Some build and manage office buildings, others develop retail spaces like malls.

 Property companies use investor money to buy property and run the properties they already hold.
 Money earned from the property, like the rent collected or the profit on the property in case of a sale, is distributed among the company’s investors.

 The CoreShares Proptrax Ten ETF invests in ten JSE-listed property companies.
 Each company is represented equally in the ETF, not by market capitalisation.
-As we discussed before, this means you make money even when the smallest of these companies do well.
+This means you make money even when the smallest of these companies do well.
 As an investor, you receive a quarterly payment from the income these property companies earn.